CassandraMaldonado/LLM_Healthcare/README.md

 ***2. In-Context Learning (ICL)***

-In this setup, we don’t train the model at all — we just show it examples directly in the prompt and see how well it generalizes.
-This test helps us understand how much the model can learn “on the fly” from context alone.
+In this setup, the model isn’t trained, it just sees examples directly in the prompt.
+This tests how well LLaMA 3.1 can learn patterns and reasoning styles from context alone, without updating its weights.

 3. Direct Preference Optimization (DPO)